 - No. AP credits cannot be used to fulfill curriculum requirements.
-You will need to take two courses coded QS at Duke.
+You will need to take the required number of courses in these categories here at Duke.

 - I took Calculus AB my junior year and will have credit for MATH 21.
 Do I have to take more calculus at Duke?